top of page

 WHAT WE HAVE DONE

-By prioritising the broad areas outlined, we have been able to reduce the environmental impact of the inaugural event at Polhawn Fort, 2023.
+By prioritising the broad areas outlined, we were able to reduce the environmental impact of the inaugural event at Polhawn Fort, 2023.
 Some of these actions are outlined below:

 Event planning, communication and programme information dissemination have been paperless where possible.
 We have made use of web-based information and brochure, as well as online ticketing through Eventbrite and digital CPD certificates.